-The Vitae RDF domains are incorporated into the Personal Development Planning Guide for Research Staff in use at NUI Galway (Appendix 4) and training courses and events are aligned to relevant domains within the RDF.
+The Vitae RDF domains are incorporated into the Personal Development Planning Guides in use at the University of Galway (see RDC Portal) and all our training courses and events are aligned to relevant domains within the RDF.

-Postgraduate research students may also wish to refer to the National Framework for Doctoral Education, and the PhD Graduates' Skills included therein.
-This is the framework that we have used for our Personal Development Planning Guide for Research Students (Appendix 5)
+Postgraduate researchers may also wish to refer to the National Framework for Doctoral Education, and the PhD Graduates' Skills included therein.